emily-shaw/Img-Caption/README.md

 - Supports OpenAI GPT-4 Vision and Replicate models (LLaVA, BLIP, Moondream2)
 - Summarizes the main character's physical features from all captions per model
 - Aggregates all results and summaries into a single CSV for analysis
-- Flexible CLI: process multiple zip files, select which zips to caption
+- Flexible CLI: process multiple zip files, each zip is processed independently
-- Output JSON files include prompt and are named by zip/model
+- Output JSON files include prompt and are named by zip/model/prompt

 ## Directory Structure
 - `img_storage/` — Images extracted from zip files for processing